Convex hypersurface theory in contact topology: Construction of mushrooms in dimension

-In order to make a hypersurface $\Sigma \subset (M,\xi)$ convex, we would like to modify the characteristic foliation $\Sigma_\xi$ so it is directed by a Morse vector field and then apply Proposition~\ref{prop:convex criterion}.
-(Note that going from Morse to Morse$^+$ is a $C^\infty$-generic condition.)
-This will be achieved by certain $C^0$-small perturbations of $\Sigma$ which we call \emph{$C$-folds}, where $C$ stands for ``contact'' as opposed to the topological folding discussed in \autoref{sec:wrinkle and fold}.
-The $C$-folds are most easily described in dimension 3 and the general case will be constructed in \autoref{sec:C-fold hd} using $3$-dimensional $C$-folds.
-It turns out that $C$-folds alone are enough to make any $\Sigma_\xi$ Morse if $\dim \Sigma=2$.
-If $\dim \Sigma>2$, then $C$-folds are not quite sufficient and we will need an additional technical construction in \autoref{sec:plug}.
+In order to make a hypersurface $\Sigma \subset (M,\xi)$ Weinstein convex, we would like to modify the characteristic foliation $\Sigma_\xi$ so it is directed by a Morse vector field and then apply \cref{prop:convex criterion}.
+(Note that going from Morse to Morse$^+$ is a $C^\infty$-generic operation which can always be done by \cref{lem:C^infty perturb}.)
+This will be achieved by certain $C^0$-small perturbations of $\Sigma$ which we call {\em mushrooms}.
+The mushrooms are most easily described in dimension $3$ and the general case will be constructed in \cref{sec:C-fold hd} using $3$-dimensional mushrooms.
+It turns out that mushrooms alone are enough to make any $\Sigma_\xi$ Morse if $\dim \Sigma=2$.
+If $\dim \Sigma>2$, then mushrooms are not quite sufficient and we will need an additional technical construction in \cref{sec:plug}.